Crossfire (film): Critical response

-When first released, Variety magazine gave the film a positive review, writing, "Crossfire is a frank spotlight on anti-Semitism.
+When first released, Variety magazine gave the film a positive review, writing, "Crossfire is a frank spotlight on antisemitism.
 Producer Dore Schary, in association with Adrian Scott, has pulled no punches.
 There is no skirting such relative fol-de-rol as intermarriage or clubs that exclude Jews.
 Here is a hard-hitting film [based on Richard Brooks' novel, The Brick Foxhole] whose whodunit aspects are fundamentally incidental to the overall thesis of bigotry and race prejudice...
 Director Edward Dmytryk has drawn gripping portraitures.
 The flashback technique is effective as it shades and colors the sundry attitudes of the heavy, as seen or recalled by the rest of the cast."

 The New York Times film critic, Bosley Crowther, lauded the acting in the drama, and wrote, "Mr. Dmytryk has handled most excellently a superlative cast which plays the drama.
 Robert Ryan is frighteningly real as the hard, sinewy, loud-mouthed, intolerant and vicious murderer, and Robert Mitchum, Steve Brodie, and George Cooper are variously revealing as his pals.
 Robert Young gives a fine taut performance as the patiently questioning police lieutenant, whose mind and sensibilities are revolted—and eloquently expressed—by what he finds.
 Sam Levene is affectingly gentle in his brief bit as the Jewish victim, and Gloria Grahame is believably brazen and pathetic as a girl of the streets."
+In The Nation in 1947, James Agee stated, " ... a gruesomely exciting story ... excellently written and directed...it is, even as melodramatic entertainment, the best Hollywood movie in a long time ...
+Crossfire is an unusually good and honest movie and may—I hope, will—prove a very useful one."
+Writing about Dore Schary, RKO-Radio's then vice-president in charge of production, Agee continues: "I do not question the goodness of his deepest motives, and I certainly wish him well; but it may as well be remembered that, at best, Hollywood's heroism is calculated to land buttered side up."